Cambus, Clackmannanshire: Distillery

 A whisky distillery was founded in Cambus in 1806.
 It or another was re-established by John Mowbray in 1813 or perhaps 1836.
 In 1877 ownership was merged into the Distillers Company.
 The distillery was closed down in 1993.
 There is a song about Cambus Whisky which mentions "sober Sandy" who was reportedly a ballman at the distillery.

 The Cambus Iron Bridge over the Devon was constructed in the early 19th century to span the River Devon and link with the distillery founded in 1806.
-It is a Category A listed building and a Scheduled Ancient Monument.
+It is a Category A listed building and a scheduled monument.

 Security is a concern for any distillery, and in at least the 1950s the Cambus distillery was guarded at night by a flock of geese, with their wings clipped to prevent flight.
 During the day, to prevent the workforce being attacked, the geese were kept in an enclosure across the road, and were generally found to be intimidating by passers-by.
 This would have been intended to deter any would-be thieves.
 The degree of success is unknown, however nowadays the sign of a conventional security company is displayed on the perimeter of the site.